-(i) Valuation of Infrastructure
+(j) Valuation of Infrastructure

 Valuation of infrastructure assets at fair value (except 'Parks, open space and streetscapes' and 'Recreational, leisure and community facilities' which are valued at cost, and bridges which are independently valued) has been determined in accordance with a Council valuation.
 Four infrastructure asset classes were revalued at 30 June 2019 which included roads, footpaths and cycleways, drainage and off-street car parks resulting in a net increment of \$21.72 million in 2018-19.
 The fair value of infrastructure is valued using the depreciated replacement cost method.
 This cost represents the replacement cost of the asset after applying depreciation rates on a useful life basis.
-Where condition data was available for assets, remaining useful life was revised based on condition.
-Significant unobservable inputs include the current replacement cost and remaining useful lives of infrastructure.
-The remaining useful lives of infrastructure assets are determined on the basis of the current condition of the asset and vary from 1 year to 100 years.
+Where condition data was available for assets, remaining useful lifes as revised based on condition.
+Significant unobservable inputs include the current replacement cost and remaining useful lifes of infrastructure.
+The remaining useful lives of infrastructure assets and vary from 1 year to 100 years.
 Replacement cost is sensitive to changes in market conditions, with any increase or decrease in cost flowing through to the valuation.
-Useful lives of infrastructure are sensitive to changes in use, expectations or requirements that could either shorten or extend the useful lives of infrastructure assets.
+Useful lives of infrastructure assets.
+The valuation of bridges at 31 March 2017 was undertaken by qualified independent valuers, Sterling Group and WT

-The valuation of bridges at 31 March 2017 was undertaken by qualified independent valuers, Sterling Group and WT Partnership.
+Partnership.
 The methodology used depreciated replacement costs to quantify fair value and remaining useful life was revised based on condition.